What is Vermeil?

 Gold-filled materials are regulated in the jewellery industry whereas gold-plated materials are not.
 Gold plated is the lowest in quality.
 A much thinner layer of gold is electroplated onto an alloy metal.

-So to wrap up - vermeil jewellery can be more valuable, as it is made of sterling silver, than gold-filled items made with a cheaper base metal or alloy.
-As for gold-filled jewellery, the thickness of its gold coating is mostly thicker than that of vermeil items.
-Therefore, you may find that from a durability standpoint, gold-filled pieces are superior to vermeil ones.
+Finally, I would like to conclude, vermeil jewellery can be more valuable than gold-filled jewellery, as it is made from sterling silver.
+As for gold-filled jewellery, the base is an alloy but the thickness of its gold coating is mostly thicker than that of vermeil items.